TheAgilityCollective/DNA/_docs/ownership-model.md

 > We've all seen consulting companies that work like pyramid schemes - where old-timers are like fat cats parasiting from the hard work of newcomers.
 That's exactly what we **don't** want to be.

-So our shares are pretty fixed at the lowest possible price that allowed under regulatory compliance.
+So our shares are pretty fixed at the lowest possible price allowed under regulatory compliance.

-When you become an owner (which is entirely optional), you buy stock at that low price.
-You will have the exact same amount of stock as the other owners.
+When you become an owner (which is entirely optional), you buy shares at that low price.
+You will have the exact same amount of shares as the other owners.
 And if/when you leave Crisp, you must sell your stock back at basically the same price.
 For details, see [contracts](contracts.html).

-This means there is no financial incentive to own stocks, no cashing out.
+This means there is no financial incentive to own shares, no cashing out.

 What does ownership actually mean?
 ----------------------------------